alimammadzada23/End-to-End-Atom-Gravimeter_A-Digital-Twin/README.md

 to absolute-$g$ recovery, to a full systematic error budget, to large-momentum-transfer scaling, to multi-day stability analysis with the Allan deviation.

-The goal is **not** a new measurement.
-It is to model the complete instrument the way an experimentalist reasons about it — *how it reads $g$, what limits its accuracy, what more momentum buys, and how it behaves as a geodetic sensor* — and to back every statement with runnable code.
+Goal.
+To model how a light-pulse atom gravimeter works — how it reads gg g, what limits its accuracy, what large momentum transfer buys, and how it behaves over time — with runnable code for every step.

 > **Scope:** This is a simulation with synthetic data.
 The orders of
 > magnitude match published rubidium-gravimeter error budgets, but absolute numbers